The First-Timers Guide To Planning A Hen Party

 Make sure to have an open conversation with them about money, after all, you’re asking them to part with hard-earned cash.
 A quick search of the internet will reveal that the number one complaint from hens about a hen party is the cost and not being asked if they could afford it in the first place.
 Once you’ve all agreed on a price, it will be clearer as to what you can plan.
 Make sure to discuss whether you’ll be covering the cost of the bride too, as is customary, or whether she’s happy to contribute towards her own costs.

-However, if all the hens are happy to go abroad there are some cheaper options than a week in Marbella.
 “You can have a cheap overseas hen weekend if you’re flexible where you go,” says Rob.
 “For example, Lisbon is a wonderful city and much cheaper than Barcelona.
-Likewise, if you’re travelling to Eastern Europe, choose Riga or Bratislava instead of Budapest or Prague – both destinations are great for hens and comparable with their more expensive neighbours.”
+Likewise, if you’re traveling to Eastern Europe, choose Riga or Bratislava instead of Budapest or Prague – both destinations are great for hens and comparable with their more expensive neighbours.”

 If you’re going down the self-catered route, there are plenty of websites that have a huge range of party houses for all budgets, sizes and destinations, some with pools, hot tubs or even disco rooms!
 Try Kate & Toms, The Big Domain, Celebration Cottages and The Hen House or simply search for party houses and you’ll find hundreds of options to suit.
 If you search on Airbnb, make sure to check whether parties are allowed as many properties on the site have a ‘no party’ policy.